Jex History, Family Crest & Coats of Arms

 Further to the south in the parish of St. Just, Cornwall, the barton called Treveres or Treverys, a family called Jack formerly had a seat."

-Important Dates for the Jex family
+Early History of the Jex family

 This web page shows only a small excerpt of our Jex research.
 Another 107 words (8 lines of text) covering the years 1440, 1639, 1628, 1613, 1818, 1653, 1639 and 1640 are included under the topic Early Jex History in all our PDF Extended History products and printed products wherever possible.